jhessicafaus/habits-tracker/README.md

 This project was my first experience with the majority of the technologies listed above, thanks to RocketSeat Education.
 Experienced some issues, specially with Expo, solved throug reasearch.
-New features ideas: implement deleting routes, so the user can delete habits; user authentication...
+New features ideas: implement deleting routes, so the user can delete habits; user authentication.